- 3 Years (Full time)

 You’ll develop key skills in digital media design and production from your first year, as well as an understanding of different theories and approaches in communication and media.
 At the same time, you’ll examine the cultural, technological, political and economic contexts that have shaped the development of digital media and the research that will shape its future.

 At the same time, you’ll gain a good grounding in legislation, policy and regulation surrounding digital media, and select more optional modules in areas ranging from documentary journalism to information design.
-You can also choose to complete a four-week work placement to gain practical experience in a related industry.

 Have a look at some final year projects produced by previous students on this course.